Sko0owi/KnightRunners/README.md

 # KnightRunners
-A project made at the end of a C course
+A project made at the end of a C course.
+It's for Linux OS and need GTK 3.0 to run properly